Maximizing Ad Revenue: The Crucial Role of Site Speed

 How Slow Site Speed Lowers Ad Impressions

 When your website takes too long to load, one of the first metrics to take a hit is the number of ad impressions.
 Studies have shown that even a one-second delay can reduce ad impressions by around 1% for mobile users and close to 2% for desktop users.
-Fewer ad impressions directly result in lower ad revenue.

 The Snowball Effect: Bounce Rate and Ad Revenue